Robinlovelace/cyclemon/paper/README.md

-An alternative approach is to use the topology of the transport network as the basis of modelling using spatial network analysis (SNA) techniques (Chan and Cooper 2019; C. H. V. Cooper 2018; J. Cooper and Leahy 2017).
+An alternative approach is to use the topology of the transport network as the basis of modelling using spatial network analysis (SNA) techniques (Chan and Cooper 2019; Crispin H. V. Cooper 2018; J. Cooper and Leahy 2017).
 Within the context of the above challenges, this paper introduces an automated toolchain to assist in production of planning aids for active transportation focused on specific destinations but also highlighting integration with the wider network.
 The approach of